mudiarto/ucommentapp/doc/index.rst

 	You will need to edit your Django **project** (not application) ``urls.py`` and ``settings.py`` files to enable the admin interface.

 Detailed comments on how |ucomment| works will be coming soon.
+The notes below here are just a rough draft of ideas that I will expand on.

 *	What happens to the RST source files when a comment is added, approved, or rejected.